 Symptoms of Irritable Bowel Syndrome (IBS) include pain or discomfort in the lower abdomen (below the belly button area) and changes in bowel habit that involve frequent, urgent diarrhea or constipation.
 Bloating is another common symptom.
-IBS is a medical disorder of the lower 'gut' (the small and large intestine) which is one part of the gastrointestinal (GI) tract.
+IBS is a medical disorder that primarily affects the lower 'gut', or large intestine, which is one part of the gastrointestinal (GI) tract.

-It is understood to be a problem of the functioning of the gut.
+IBS is understood to be a problem of the functioning of the gut.
 It is thought to occur because of communication problems between the brain and the gut.
 Research suggests that people with IBS experience abnormal gut motility (changes in the rate of contractions of the gut muscles) and enhanced visceral sensitivity (an increased sensitivity to gas or sensations from routine activities that occur in the bowel).
+More recently, there has been some attention to the role of the gut flora (bacteria that live in the GI tract), and whether changes to this flora affect the way the gut does its job.